flarum/docs/docs/extend/api-throttling.md

 - `false`: This explicitly bypasses throttling for this request, overriding all other throttlers
 - `true`: This marks the request as to be throttled.
+- `null`: This means that this throttler doesn't apply.

-Any other outputs will be ignored.
-If the throttler allows a given request, it should probably return `null` (or not return anything), not `true`.
+Any other outputs will be ignored, with the same effect as `null`.

 Throttlers will be run on EVERY request, and are responsible for figuring out whether or not they apply.
 For example, consider Flarum's post throttler: